2025 Australia 4.0 Summit

 Over this time, the conversations have evolved from identifying challenges and issues to focusing in on the opportunities for policies, strategies and solutions.

-We will come together for a full day of interactive activities to formulate recommendations to guide policy, strategy, and standards for embedding and exploiting ICT in the transformation of our energy system.
+We will come together for a series of interactive debates to formulate recommendations to guide policy, strategy, and standards for embedding and exploiting ICT in the transformation of our energy system.

 Our goal is to promote execution and innovation that will deliver real, sustained benefits to every Australian.